lycan-city/werewolf-brain/README.md

 # Werewolf-Brain
-**Werewolf-Brain** (or **wwb**) is a JavaScript library for creating scenarios for playing the party card game [Ultimate Werewolf](https://en.wikipedia.org/wiki/Ultimate_Werewolf "Wikipedia").
+**Werewolf-Brain** (or **wwb**) is a JavaScript library for the creation of *scenarios* to play the party card game [Ultimate Werewolf](https://en.wikipedia.org/wiki/Ultimate_Werewolf "Wikipedia").
-There are several ways to craft funny games with this library, check out the examples section.
+There are several ways to craft fun games with this library.
+For more on usage, check out the examples section below.

 ## Installing
 If you use npm, ```npm install werewolf-brain```.
 Otherwise, download the files from [here](https://github.com/wistcc/werewolf-brain "Github") and add them to the project.

 ## What does it do?
-Creates new scenarios based on the number of players, on a template, or the available cards.
+Creates new scenarios based on the number of players,  or available cards, given a template.
+Moderators can then use these scenarios to set up Werewolf games.
 The number of players is not limited.
-If the current deck of cards can't have a game with all the players, the library will give you a game with the maximum number of players that could found in 5000 tries.
+If the current deck of cards can't have a game with all the players, the library will give you a game with the maximum number of players that it could calculate in 5000 tries.

-We use a game object for describing a scenario.
-This object contains the number of players, the game weight and the deck itself.
+We use a **game** object to describe a scenario.
+This object contains the number of *players*, the game *weight* and the *deck* itself.
 The game weight gives you an idea of how balanced is the game.
-Positive weight means a game in favor to the villagers, negatives means the opposite.
+Positive weight means a game in favor to the Villagers, negatives means the opposite: a game in favor to the Werewolves.

 ### game Object
 Game for ***p*** players, weight ***w*** and the cards ( ***v***